ElienDiaz/eliendiaz.github.io/_projects/1_project.md

 importance: 1
 category: work
 related_publications: true
-selected: false
+selected: true
 ---

-Every project has a beautiful feature showcase page.
+Every project has a beautiful featur66666e showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.